elemermelada/has-died-yet/README.md

-# Has X died yet?
+# Is X dead yet?
 > By Elemer San Miguel

 ### Description
 Ever wondered if *that* famous person with a wiki page is still alive?
 Wanna keep track of multiple celebrities and their breathing status?
-Now, with `Has X died yet?` it's easier than ever!!
+Now, with `Is X dead yet?` it's easier than ever!!

 ### Features
  - Customizable list of celebrities ([people.json](api/people.json))